Bnei Brak: Where Past and Present Meet

 Rav Kahaneman broke with the majority charedi stance and famously insisted that the flag of Israel be flown outside of the Ponovezh Yeshiva on Israel’s Independence Day, a practice that continues to this day.
 As a sign of celebration, he would also refrain on Yom Ha’atzmaut from saying the Tachanun prayer of penitence.
 When asked about the seeming hypocrisy of not saying Tachanun and also not saying the celebratory Hallel prayer, Rav Kahaneman, who was known for his sharp wit in addition to his deep piety, jokingly responded that he was following the practice of Prime Minister David Ben Gurion, who also didn't say Hallel or Tachanun on that day.

-Many distinguished religious institutions are located in Bnei Brak; accordingly, the city’s population has been blessed since its inception with a large roster of Torah giants, such as Rav Yaakov Yisrael Kanievsky (the “Steipler”) zt”l and Rav Avrohom Yeshaya Karelitz (the “Chazon Ish”) zt”l, and currently Rav Aharon Yehuda Leib Shteinman and Rav Chaim Kanievsky, amongst many others.
+Many distinguished religious institutions are located in Bnei Brak; accordingly, the city’s population has been blessed since its inception with a large roster of Torah giants, such as Rav Yaakov Yisrael Kanievsky (the “Steipler”) zt”l and Rav Avrohom Yeshaya Karelitz (the “Chazon Ish”) zt”l, and most recently Rav Aharon Yehuda Leib Shteinman zt"l and Rav Chaim Kanievsky zt"l.

 Surprisingly, Bnei Brak has a vibrant nightlife, albeit with a charedi twist.
 The big night is Thursday and, after the traditional Thursday evening “mishmar” study, the city starts humming with people on the prowl for cholent and other Ashkenazi cuisine until the wee hours of the morning.
 In addition, there is always action at the famous Itzkowitz synagogue, the neighborhood minyan factory, which is open 24/7 where thousands of men congregate to pray and mingle.